Cerca Grande

 Conservation And Sustainability

-Conservation priorities include protecting cave art from vandalism, managing visitor numbers to prevent irreversible damage to speleothems and fragile cave ecosystems, and controlling unauthorized access to unmonitored cave entrances.
-Surface habitat restoration reduces erosion and sedimentation entering cave systems through vertical shafts and sinkholes.
+Conservation priorities include protecting cave art from vandalism, managing unauthorized access to unmonitored cave entrances, and controlling surface habitat degradation that increases erosion and sedimentation entering the cave systems.
 The bat colonies require sustained protection from disturbance during sensitive roosting and reproductive periods.
 Coordination with Matozinhos municipality manages urban expansion threats at the park boundary.
 Archaeological site monitoring identifies deterioration caused by water infiltration and biotic colonization of painted surfaces.
-Environmental education programs for school groups from Belo Horizonte metropolitan area emphasize the irreplaceable character of Cerca Grande's prehistoric record.
+Environmental education programs for school groups from the Belo Horizonte metropolitan area emphasize the irreplaceable character of Cerca Grande's prehistoric record.
+The park's small size (approximately 134 hectares) makes every management decision consequential for long-term preservation of its internationally significant heritage.

 Visitor Ratings